Skip to main content

 self_rotate

-Grants permission to rotate this token using the personal access token API.
-Does not allow rotation of other tokens.
+Rotate this token using the personal access token API (does not rotate other tokens).

 read_service_ping

 If you enabled external authorization, personal access tokens cannot access container or package registries.
-If you use personal access tokens to access these registries, this measure breaks this use of these tokens.
-Disable external authorization to use personal access tokens with container or package registries.
+Disable external authorization to use personal access tokens with registries.

 1. Select Create personal access token.

-2. Save the personal access token somewhere safe.
-After you leave the page, you no longer have access to the token.
+2. Save the token somewhere safe.
+After you leave the page, you can’t view it again.

-For additional details, refer to the GitLab Personal Access Token Documentation.
+For more details, see the GitLab Personal Access Token Documentation .

 LinearB requires write_repository permissions to configure webhooks for real-time data collection.
-Without this permission, LinearB will still function, but data updates will be delayed by up to 2 hours instead of occurring in real time.
+Without this permission, LinearB still works, but data updates may be delayed by up to 2 hours.

-• This delay can impact metric accuracy and cause long wait times for WorkerB notifications on PR review requests and other time-sensitive updates.
+• This delay can impact metric accuracy and increase wait times for WorkerB notifications (for example, PR review requests).

-If write_repository cannot be granted due to security restrictions, consider using a service account in your GitLab organization:
+If write_repository cannot be granted due to security restrictions, consider using a service account:

-1. Set up a GitLab service account with admin permissions for all relevant repositories.
+1. Create a GitLab service account with admin permissions for all relevant repositories.

-3. Connect the service account to LinearB using OAuth for a more streamlined and secure integration.
+3. Connect the service account to LinearB using OAuth.

-For more details, refer to GitLab’s documentation on creating groups in GitLab.
+For more details, see GitLab’s documentation on creating groups in GitLab.

 2. Click Add Integration.